cherielum/GroupProject/README.md

 Walkthrough of the Application

 V1.
-Visit the InstaFamous Birthplace website at: .........
+Visit the InstaFamous Birthplace website at: http://instafamous-birthplace.s3-website-us-east-1.amazonaws.com/

 Select your favorite celebrity from the list provided.
 View on the map where your favorite celebrity was born.

-View google maps places information about the location and get to know your favorite celebrity in a whole new way!
+Search two celebrities at once by clicking using the "multiple celebrities button" and see how far away they were born from each other!

+Search all celebrities by clicking on the "Find all Celebrities" button.

+************************************************************************

+Future Features to be Added
-V2.
-Update - Search for Celebrities

-Type the name of your favorite celebrity into the search box.
+1. Search for Celebrities - Type the name of your favorite celebrity into the search box.
 Be amazed as the location of their birth magically appears on the map.
 Click on the location and learn more about the place and about how it impacted the celebrity you love.

-************************************************************************

-Future Features to be Added

-1. Search two celebrities at once and see how far away they were born from each other!

-2. Create a list of celebrities who you want to remember their birthdays so that you can tweet them on the day, letting them know that you know where they are from and
+2. Create a list of celebrities who you want to remember their birthdays so that you can tweet them on the day, letting them know that you know where they are from and care about them. :)

-3.